Sunday, March 09, 2014

 How do we understand those who are different from ourselves, particularly when these are people we may have never met?
 Maine authors of both fiction and non-fiction can help us bridge cultural divides.
 Today, we speak with journalist and Telling Room cofounder, Sara Corbett, who writes the true story of Amanda Lindhout, another journalist who was held in captivity for more than a year by Somali extremists in the book, "A House in the Sky."
 We also spend time with Eleanor Morse who explores her own experience with South African apartheid in the novel, "White Dog Fell from the Sky."

-Listen to the full interview with Graham, below:
+Listen to the full podcast of "Cultural Divide":

 Our financial wellness tip of the week is brought to you by Tom Shepard of Shepard Financial.
 While Dr. Lisa Radio Hour business advisor, Marci Booth of BOOTH Maine, offers better business tips, Ted Carter of Ted Carter Inspired Landscapes shares important talking points, and Black Bear Medical covers health and fitness updates.